Impacts of climate change: the aim of developing a sustainable strategy

 At the end of this study, decision-makers will have a clear and detailed strategy for meeting the challenges of climate change, based on 3 major axes:

-- Protecting aquatic environments: ensuring their resilience to climate impacts while preserving their biodiversity.
+- Protecting aquatic environments: ensuring their resilience to the impact of climate change while preserving their biodiversity.

 - Sustainable management of water uses: ensuring a balance between the needs of different sectors (agriculture, industry, drinking water supply) and the availability of resources.